 What are paddle boards made of?
 Most solid paddle boards are made of fiberglass and epoxy resin layers over hollow wood or foam cores.
-Some inexpensive SUPs are made of all foam construction.
+Some inexpensive SUPs are made of foam.
 Some high-end paddle boards are made of carbon fiber over foam cores.
-And inflatable paddle boards are made of strong PVC plastic outer layers over a drop-stitched core inflatable core.
+And inflatable paddle boards are made of PVC plastic outer layers over an inflatable core.

 If any of those terms are unfamiliar to you, we’ll clear that up in this article.
 Here’s what you need to know about paddle board construction in order to find a paddle board that’s right for you.

 Amazon and Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.

 Paddle Board Design

 Because the surfboard industry had so many years of manufacturing trial and error experience, SUP manufacturing evolution didn’t have to go through a long period of improvement.
 Paddle boards simply entered the market using the most efficient methods of manufacturing already researched and developed by the surfboard industry.

 So today, most modern paddle boards are designed using computer 3D technology the same way surfboards are.